 - 125 g mozzarella ball drained

-- Transfer the mixture into an ovenproof dish.
+- Transfer the mixture to an ovenproof dish.
 Tear the mozzarella ball into pieces and scatter across the top.
 Finally, add the remaining spring onions.
 Bake for 20 minutes until mozzarella melts and starts to brown slightly.
-Serve with your favourite green salad.